-Figure 25.
-10-μH Inductor Current, 5-V - 12-V Boost (LM2733X)
+Figure 14.
+10 μH Inductor Current, 5 V - 12 V Boost

-During the 0.390 μs ON time, the inductor current ramps up 0.176 A and ramps down an equal amount during the OFF time.
+During the 0.390-μs ON time, the inductor current ramps up 0.176 A and ramps down an equal amount during the OFF time.
 This is defined as the inductor "ripple current".
 It can also be seen that if the load current drops to about 33 mA, the inductor current will begin touching the zero axis which means it will be in discontinuous mode.
 A similar analysis can be performed on any boost converter, to make sure the ripple current is reasonable and continuous operation will be maintained at the typical load current values.

-8.2.2.10 Maximum Switch Current
+8.2.1.2.9 Maximum Switch Current

-The maximum FET swtch current available before the current limiter cuts in is dependent on duty cycle of the application.
-This is illustrated in the graphs below which show both the typical and specified values of switch current for both the "X" and "Y" versions as a function of effective (actual) duty cycle:
+The maximum FET switch current available before the current limiter cuts in is dependent on duty cycle of the application.
+This is illustrated in Figure 15 which shows typical values of switch current as a function of effective (actual) duty cycle: